kwadrnt/MEAN-review/README.md

 - Locate course materials to help use technologies we haven't talked about in a long time.
 - Give a detailed walkthrough of a MEN stack application.

+### Before we start...
+Open 5 tabs that will be helpful resources for talking about Angular and the MEAN stack.

+#### Consider the following statement

+*Ruby on Rails is superior to the MEAN stack because Ruby is a much more beautiful and feature-rich language than Javascript.
+Rails is designed to expedite development time because it has built in structures to facilitate CRUD and many other common web development tasks.*

+Take two minutes to write down your reaction.

+#### Now, consider the following statement

+*The MEAN stack is better than Rails because it is all JavaScript, the native language of the web.
+Node's built-in V8 JS engine makes the MEAN stack app far faster than a Ruby on Rails app.
+Angular creates dynamic, single page apps which are more intuitive to write than the `.erb` style templating of Rails apps.*

+Take two minutes to write down your reaction.

 ## MEAN